Update: Heading back to Taipei at the end of August

-Now I'm back in New Jersey, taking computer science classes at Stockton University.
+Now I'm back in New Jersey, having taken some computer science classes at Stockton University, and getting ready to head back to Taipei to start a master's program in computer science.

 movies: Back to the Future, Star Wars, Shawshank Redemption, Kung Fu Hustle, M, The Great Dictator